Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: One-electron equation including exchange effect in terms of antisymmetric wavefunction

-In this case, the eigen equations vary with $E^{\left(i\right)}_{int}\left(\mathbf{r}_1\right)$ and $E^{(i)}_{exc} \left(\mathbf{r}_1\right)$.
-Then the eigen equations produce different systems of eigen functions.
-As a result, every eigen equation can be thought of as the deviation from the exact one-electron equation for N-electron system.
-To relieve the differences, we introduce the mean operator given by Eq.(28).
-As a consequence, we obtain the one-electron Eq.(27).
+In this case, the eigenvalue equations vary with $E^{(int)}_i\left(\mathbf{r}_1\right)$ and $E^{(exc)}_i \left(\mathbf{r}_1\right)$, i.e. $\mathcal{H}_i$ .
+Therefore the eigenvalue equations produce different systems of eigenfunctions.
+As a result, every eigenvalue equation can be thought of as deviating from the exact one-electron equation for a given \textit{N}-electron system.
+To absorb the differences, we introduce the mean operator given by $\mathcal{H}_i$.
+As a consequence, we obtain the one-electron equation \ref{eq:26}.

+Another interpretation on Eq. \ref{eq:26} is available.
+Equation \ref{eq:26a} stands for the $i$th one-electron state.
+Meanwhile, it should be considered that every electron of a \textit{N}-electron system passes through all one-electron states with an equal probability by means of exchange.
+On this account, all electrons of a many-electron system are identical.
+Therefore the wave equation for many-electron systems should be represented by a one-electron equation, and then the Hamiltonian of an electron should be defined by the average Hamiltonian operator, $\sum_i\mathcal{H}_i/N$ because $\mathcal{H}_i$ is subject to the law of so-called equipartition of probability.
+By this consideration, we again get Eq. \ref{eq:26}.